 The attitude control motor will fire simultaneously with the abort motor and provide adjustable thrust vectoring to keep the crew module on a controlled flight path.
 As burnout of the abort motor concludes, the launch abort vehicle will be reoriented in preparation for a programmed sequence of events.
 Explosive bolts will fire and the jettison motor will discard the spent abort system from the boilerplate crew module to allow deployment of the recovery parachute system.

-The attitude control motor, which encompasses eight thrusters producing up to 7,000 pounds of thrust, was developed at Minneapolis-based Alliant Techsystems, or ATK.
+It takes a team to make a research project fly and the Pad Abort 1 test is no exception.
+For this photo, taken at the end of 2009 before integration work on the vehicle was completed at Dryden, the entire team was assembled.
+About three dozen employees from both Dryden and White Sands have been working at the U.S. Army White Sands Missile Range in New Mexico to complete preparations for the test, dubbed PA-1, scheduled for May 6.
+(NASA Photo / Tony Landis) The attitude control motor, which encompasses eight thrusters producing up to 7,000 pounds of thrust, was developed at Minneapolis-based Alliant Techsystems, or ATK.
 The firm also developed the abort motor, which can produce a momentary half-million-pound thrust as it pulls the capsule away from the launch pad.
 Aerojet, headquartered in Sacramento, developed the jettison motor, which is the only motor of the three that would be used in all flight cases to pull the escape tower from the crew module.

 The crew module for the PA-1 test was moved to the launch pad March 23.
 Technicians next will stack the launch abort system motors atop the module and, during the next five weeks, conduct combined systems tests leading to the actual flight test.